-Dragon Ball Z: Ultimate Battle 22 is a 2D fighting game developed and published by Bandai for the PlayStation in Japan (on July 28, 1995) and Europe (on July 1996).
-It was later released in North America by Atari on March 25, 2003.
-The sequel to 1994 game Dragon Ball Z: Super Butōden 3 (for the SNES), Dragon Ball Z: Ultimate Battle 22 features 2D character sprites (in similar vein to the animated series) on 3D backgrounds.
+Dragon Ball Z: Ultimate Battle 22 is a 2D sci-fi fantasy fighting game developed by TOSE and published by Bandai for the Sony PlayStation in Japan (on July 28, 1995) and Europe (on July 1996).
+It was later released in North America by Infogrames on March 25, 2003.

-The "22" in the game's name is due to the fact that the game features 22 playable characters from the Dragon Ball Z franchise on the start (and the player can unlock 5 more, which changes the title to Dragon Ball Z: Ultimate Battle 27).
+The "22" in the game's name is due to the fact that the game features 22 playable characters from the franchise at the start (and the player can unlock 5 more, which changes the title screen to Dragon Ball Z: Ultimate Battle 27).

 The game plays similar to the original Super Butoden trilogy of fighting games, with each players having access to three attack buttons (◻ for Punch, ✕ for Kick, and ○ for Ki Blasts), a button to toggle between ground and air layers (△), and quick Dash maneuvers (L1 and R1).